LBNL-ETA/MSWH/README.md

     For deactivating use `conda deactivate` or `deactivate`.

-6. To ensure the same python kernel can be used in a jupyter notebook, activate the virtual environment and run:
+6. To ensure the same Python kernel can be used in a Jupyter notebook, activate the virtual environment and run:

         python -m ipykernel install --name mswh